dieterich-lab/rna_protein_xlnet/README.md

     ngpus: 1 # [1, 2, 4] # TODO: automatically infer this from the environment
   training:
     batchsize: 8
     blocksize: 512 # DO NOT CHANGE.
-This is the default encoding of one-hot-encodings for CNN inputs.
+This is the default encoding length for XLNET.
     scaling: log # label scaling [log, minmax, standard]
 ```